Education

 School Uniforms – Should They Be Made Compulsory?

 As is generic to every controversy, this one also has two sides to it.
 Arguments in favor of imposing uniforms observe the lack of a uniform dress code done to school campuses nationwide – immodest piercings, provocative or too casual attire, outrageous hair colors, and styles.
-Advocates against imposing school uniforms argue that clothing has no effect whatsoever, on education and what one wears to school has no bearing on what is taught.
-Also, state the latter, not all students need to afford a uniform – would they be denied education for want of a uniform?
-A happy mid path between these two school uniform debates could enlist a strict dress code, enumerating what NOT to wear at school, failing to follow, which would invite fine or suspension.
-This is better than either imposing a complete compulsion of school uniforms in public schools or holding away too liberal a stance on what to wear at school.
+Advocates against imposing school uniforms argue that clothing does not affect education and that what one wears to school has no bearing on what is taught.
+Also, it states that not all students need to afford a uniform.
+Would they be denied education for wanting a uniform?
+A happy mid path between these two school uniform debates could enlist a strict dress code, enumerating what NOT to wear at school, failing to follow, which would invite fines or suspension.
+This is better than either imposing a complete compulsion on school uniforms in public schools or holding away too liberal a stance on what to wear at school.

 Discipline Issues

-To put it in short, it is the age-old zero-tolerance policy vs. give-em-another chance policy.
+In short, it is the age-old zero-tolerance policy vs. the give-em-another-chance policy.
 Both policies should work side-by-side in all educational or other institutes.
-Zero tolerance policies should be imposed upon aggressive and antisocial, and behavioral in-disciplinary actions such as bullying and carrying firearms to institutes.
-Second-chance policies may be used to encourage better academic performance and instill the habit of trying harder the next time.
-The opportunities, however, should not be kept unlimited for the same default by the same individual.
+Zero tolerance policies should be imposed upon aggressive, antisocial, and behavioral in-disciplinary actions such as bullying and carrying firearms to institutes.
+Second-chance policies may encourage better academic performance and instill the habit of trying harder the next time.
+The opportunities, however, should not be unlimited for the same default by the same individual.
 Giving second chances does not translate into a spare-the-rod-and-spoil-the-child attitude!

 Addressing Diversity

-With students from socially and ethnically diverse backgrounds seeking admissions in schools today, the issue of whether or not to address diversity poses a serious question.
+With students from socially and ethnically diverse backgrounds seeking admission to schools today, the issue of whether or not to address diversity poses a serious question.
 Racial inequality and ethnic differences have been an issue in public schools since public schools were founded.
-The foremost step towards addressing diversity in schools should come from the curriculum itself.
-Involving different ethnic sports and multicultural festivals at schools would mark the beginning of an attempt to combine students from diverse backgrounds into a bond of institutional unity.
-Moreover, including prominent historical annals derived from different ethnicity as part of a collective study of world history would encourage students to get familiar with each others’ racial, cultural and ethnic differences.
+The foremost step towards addressing school diversity should come from the curriculum itself.
+Involving different ethnic sports and multicultural festivals at schools would begin an attempt to combine students from diverse backgrounds into a bond of institutional unity.
+Moreover, including prominent historical annals derived from different ethnicities as part of a collective study of world history would encourage students to get familiar with each other’s racial, cultural, and ethnic differences.

 Grading – Linking Parameters with Purpose

 What do grades reflect?
 Rather, what should grades reflect?
 Should they cover the academics?
-Then again, what, in academics should they reflect?
-Should grades be considered for assessing learning capabilities, information grasping prowess, discipline in meeting academic deadlines, or all of these?
-Then again, should failure by a student to live up to these standards be considered as laxity on the student’s part, or should it be blamed upon the incompetency of the teacher?
+Then again, what, in academics, should they reflect?
+Should grades be considered for assessing learning capabilities, information-grasping prowess, discipline in meeting academic deadlines, or all of these?
+Then again, should failure by a student to live up to these standards be considered laxity on the student’s part, or should it be blamed upon the incompetency of the teacher?

 Should class participation be considered in overall grading?
-If so, wouldn’t that kill the idea of respecting the individuality of sheer or quieter students who may be equally good (maybe better) at academics as their more outgoing counterparts?
+If so, wouldn’t that kill respecting the individuality of sheer or quieter students who may be equally good (maybe better) at academics than their more outgoing counterparts?